Dorsal Attention Network (DAN)

 « Back to Glossary Index

-Dorsal attention network (DAN) — one of several highly interconnected brain networks — primarily consists of the frontal eye fields (FEF) and part of the parietal lobe.
-Primarily a voluntary, top-down attention process, it’s responsible for directing/maintaining focus on the most relevant external sensory information at a given moment (cognitive control and selective attention).
-This includes visual spatial attention tasks.
-DAN is activated when there’s a need to deliberately focus on something specific, like reading a sentence, searching for a particular person or object, or tracking a moving target.
-Studies show altered DAN connectivity in both ADHD and autism.
+Dorsal attention network (DAN) — one of several highly interconnected brain networks — includes the frontal eye fields (FEF) and regions of the parietal lobe.
+It supports voluntary, top-down attention, allowing us to direct and maintain focus on the most relevant external information in a given moment.
+This includes cognitive control, selective attention, and visuospatial attention.
+The DAN is active when we deliberately focus on something specific — such as reading a sentence, searching for a particular person or object, or tracking a moving target.
+Altered DAN connectivity has been observed in both ADHD and autism, though patterns of difference vary.
 Also see: Ventral Attention Network (VAN)

 en_USEnglish